-CONSEIL DE L'ATLANTIQUE NORD NORTH ATLANTIC COUNCIL
+CONSEIL DE L'ATLANTIQUE NORD

-EXEMPLAIRE COPY N° 320
+EXEMPLAIRE No 597 COPY

 NATO CONFIDENTIAL

-ORIGINAL: ENGLISH/FRENCH 14th November, 1972
+ORIGINAL: ENGLISH/FRENCH 28th November, 1972 DOCUMENT C-M(72)68(Revised)

-第一個人的目的時間。

-$\frac{\text{DOCUMENT}}{\text{C}-M(72)68}$
+-7

-PREPARATION OF A CSCE : ECONOMIC CO-OPERATION
+PREPARATION OF A CSCE: ECONOMIC CO-OPERATION

-Note by the Chairman of the Political Committee at Senior Level
+Note by the Chairman of the Council

 The attached report, reflecting the outcome of intensive studies pursued by the Economic Committee, was discussed on 24th October by the Senior Political Committee which agreed that it should be transmitted to the Council in Permanent Session.

 2. The Senior Political Committee also agreed that, while the report was a most useful contribution to the preparations for a CSCE, further work was required in order to focus more precisely on the practical problem of how the contents of the report might be put to use in a CSCE context, including the multilateral preparatory talks.

 3. In remitting the study of questions designed to clarify this latter problem to the Economic Committee, the Senior Political Committee recognized that it would be necessary to ensure that the Economic Committee would receive political guidance regarding the possible organization of a CSCE.
 It was agreed, however, that the Economic Committee should proceed on the assumption that some form of working body charged with considering economic co-operation possibly together with other subjects, would be established in a CSCE context.
 With this in mind, the Economic Committee was asked specifically to examine how the proposed agenda paper on economic co-operation might be drawn upon in order to help formulate draft terms of reference for such a body.

-4. The Economic Committee was also asked to remain attentive to any specific ideas on economic co-operation which might be advanced by the Soviet Union or other Eastern European countries and to be ready to consider possible responses, where these were not already provided for in the present report.
+4. The Economic Committee was also asked to remain attentive to any specific ideas on economic co-operation which might be advanced by the Soviet Union or other Eastern European countries and to be ready to consider possible responses, where these were not already provided for in the present report. -2-

-- 5. The Council is invited:

-- (i) to note the attached report; and

-NATO CONFIDENTIAL

--1-
+C-M(72)68(Revised)

+:

+5. The Council noted the attached report on 22nd November and agreed that it would be forwarded to Ministers.
+The Council also noted that the Economic Committee will continue its studies on economic co-operation in the context of preparation for a CSCE, giving particular attention to practical questions concerning the potential uses to which the material assembled in the present report might be put.

+(Signed) Joseph M.A.H.
+LUNS

+A .+ 3

+NATO, 1110 Brussels.

+-3-

+C-M(72)68(Revised)

+,

 .

--2-

-C-M(72)68

-- PUBLIC DISCLOSED/MISE EN LECTURE PUBLIQUE

-DECLASSIFIED/DECLASSIFIEE

-(ii) to note that the Economic Committee will continue its studies on economic co-operation in the context of preparation for a CSCE, giving particular attention to practical questions concerning the potential uses to which the material assembled in the present report might be put.

-(Signed) Jörg KASTL

-. · .: . . . $< \beta$ the state of л, ÷., 3 in the shi 111 ÷ Ţ. • • • • • •

-· · · · ·

-NATO, 1110 Brussels. جر

-NATO CONFIDENTIAL

-Ŷ

-DECLASSIFIED/DECLASSIFIEE - PUBLIC DISCLOSED/MISE EN LECTURE PUBLIQUE

-\$

--

--1

-45 67

--3-

-C-M(72)68
+ŝ

+ł

+1

 PREPARATION OF A CSCE: ECONOMIC CO-OPERATION

 PART I

 GUIDELINES AND AGENDA PAPER

+NATO CONFIDENTIAL

+-3-

 .